mmattbtw/mmattbtw.github.io/_projects/2021-10-16-ai-tts-donations.md

 This is a project that was made specifically for [elpws](https://twitch.tv/elpws){:class="ext other"} .
 He always wanted the AI TTS voices used on streamers like Forsen and xQc.
 I wanted to help him out, however I didn't know of any way to use previous AI voices.
 I didn't want to train a bunch of voices from scratch, so I didn't know what to do for a while.

 Until I got a whisper from [Tajj](https://twitch.tv/tajj){:class="ext other"} .
-I didn't konw he whispered me until a couple days later, but as soon as he told me, I went ahead and got to work.
+I didn't know he whispered me until a couple days later, but as soon as he told me, I went ahead and got to work.

 ![](/assets/images/tajj_screenshot.png)